 One of the best ways to drive change is to think locally.
 Start to think of ways that you can contribute to a healthier community.
 Meet with others and plan projects that will make a difference.
 Find projects that others have started and show up to help.

 You could help to organize a farmer’s market or advocate for wellness activities in schools.
-Find a topic that you’re passionate about and create or support a project using your knowledge to make your community a better place to live.
+Find a topic that you’re passionate about and create or support a project using your knowledge to make your community a better place to live in.

-2. Discover organizations you care about and support them.
+2. Discover the organizations you care about and support them

 In every community, there’s at least one organization that does a ton of good.
 Find them, get to know them, and support them.
 Attend their fundraisers and volunteer.
 Donate or become a sponsor.
 If they work on policy advocacy, get informed and help them with their mission.